Command System

 }

-bool submit(ScheduledSpawnPlanCommand cmd) noexcept override {
+bool submit(ScheduledSpawnPlanCommand cmd) noexcept {

 scheduledCommands_.push_back(cmd);